 DEC.
 26 Boxing Day in Australia, Canada, New Zealand and the United Kingdom; historically, churches opened alms boxes and distributed money to the poor

 JAN.
-1 St. Basil’s Day; a day for exchanging gifts in Greece
+1, 2019 St. Basil’s Day, a day for exchanging gifts in Greece; New Year’s Day

-The history of the season’s celebrations is full of fascinating discoveries.
-New Englanders, for example, often light a single candle in the window to welcome night travelers, a tradition brought to this country by Irish immigrants.
-It only became widespread in the 19th century when a large number of Irish settled in Boston.
-In the Southwest, you’ll find luminarias or farolitos lighting walkways, a Mexican version of this welcoming signal.
+The history of seasonal celebrations is full of fascinating discoveries.
+New Englanders, for example, often light a candle in the window to welcome travelers.
+This Irish tradition became widespread in the 19th century when a large number of Irish immigrants settled in Boston.
+In the Southwest, luminarias or farolitos lighting walkways are a Mexican version of this welcoming signal.

 While most Australian traditions are English in origin, Christmas cards feature native animals such as koalas.
 Palm leaves, ferns and flowering plants decorate houses during this summer holiday in the Southern Hemisphere.